 The other half is “intentionally unallocated” right now.
 This approach, Seidel said in the message, aims to make “space for thoughtful deliberation and shared governance” to align resources with the school’s priorities while considering trade-offs.
 Those discussions and actions need to happen by the end of the Fall 2026 semester, the president said.

-The UW Leadership Team will mull the president’s proposed budget on May 5.
+The UW Leadership Team mulled the president’s proposed budget on May 5.
 The UW Board of Trustees, which must approve the budget, will review it on June 17.
 Seidel steps down as president at the end of that month.
 He will be replaced by Brig.
 Gen. Shane Reeves.